 In most cases, landlords cannot increase rent during a fixed-term lease unless the lease agreement specifically permits it.

-8. What If My Lease Agreement Has no Clause About Rent Increases?
+8. What If My Lease Agreement Has No Clause About Rent Increases?

 The landlord must follow local laws for rent increases.
 In some areas, this means providing proper notice and adhering to legal limits.